-Bhubaneswar and Cuttack residents in Odisha would be provided cooking gas through pipe in next 2 to 2.5 years.
+Bhubaneswar and Cuttack residents in Odisha would be provided cooking gas through pipe in next 2 years.

 The GAIL (India) Limited on Wednesday announced to invest Rs 5,750 crore for its pipeline projects in Odisha.
 The investments include Rs 1,750 crore for the City Gas Distribution (CGD) project in Bhubaneswar and Cuttack.